learn-co-curriculum/dsc-creating-functions/README.md

-If each time we wanted to reuse code we needed to copy and paste the code, we would have to maintain a lot more code than is necessary.
+If each time we wanted to reuse code we would have to copy and paste the code and maintain a lot more code than is necessary.
 Also, each time we recopied it is another opportunity to make a mistake.
 So what if there was a way to write that code just one time, yet be able to execute that code wherever and whenever we want?
 Functions allow us to do just that.

-Here is that same code wrapped in a function.
+Here is that same code wrapped in a function:

 ```python